-196 Tutorial in Art History (4)

-198 Proseminar in Art History (4)

-104 STUDIO ART

-GRADUATE COURSES IN HISTORY OF ART

-All graduate courses may be repeated for credit.
+196 Tutorial in Art History (4-4-4) F, W, S, Summer 198 Proseminar in Art History (4) GRADUATE COURSES IN HISTORY OF ART All graduate courses may be repeated for credit.

 200 Bibliography and Research (4)

 220 Seminar in Art History (4)

 240 Graduate Projects (4)

 250 Directed Reading (4)

 260 Thesis (4)

 Studio Art

+Melinda Wortz, M.A.
+University of California, Los Angeles, Chair of Studio Art, Lecturer in Studio Art, Director of the University Gallery Jerry Anderson, M.F.A.
+University of Arizona, Lecturer in Studio Art Ed Bereal, Chouinard Art Institute, Lecturer in Studio Art Tony DeLap, Claremont Graduate School, Professor of Studio Art John Paul Jones, M.F.A.
+University of Iowa, Professor of Studio Art Craig Kauffman, M.F.A.
+University of California, Los Angeles, Associate Professor of Studio Art

 The program in studio art provides basic studio experiences in the fundamental knowledge and techniques of drawing, painting, sculpture, ceramics, and graphic art, and a study of the history and criticism of art.
 The curriculum constantly relates studio practice to the development of the visual arts and current critical theory.
 It aims to develop a sense of visual awareness by as wide a range of the study of art as possible.
 The student majoring in art experiences the creative aspects of art by learning to think with the materials and techniques of the medium.

-REQUIREMENTS FOR THE BACHELOR'S DEGREE
+Requirements for the Bachelor's Degree

-University Requirements: See page 22.
+University Requirements: See page 13.

 PROGRAM REQUIREMENTS

 Studio Major: Art Studio 30A-B-C; Art History 40A-B-C or any three courses from Art History 20A-B-C-D-E-F; one year in lower-division studio courses in sequence; three courses in history of modern art; 12 upper-division studio courses (Art Studio 145 through 194).

 SAMPLE PROGRAM FOR FRESHMEN

-FallWinterSpringArt Studio 30AArt Studio 30BArt Studio 30CArt History 40AArt History 40BArt History 40CElectiveElectiveElectiveElectiveElectiveElective

-MASTER OF FINE ARTS PROGRAM
+Fall Winter Spring

+Art Studio 30A Art Studio 30B Art Studio 30C

+Art History 40A Art History 40B Art History 40C

+Elective Elective Elective

+Elective Elective Elective

+Master of Fine Arts Program

 DEGREE OFFERED

 M.F.A. in Fine Arts, with emphasis in studio art.